Ten Interesting Careers for People With a Biology Degree

 Researchers work for government agencies, private companies, and industry.
 Some educational organizations such as museums, zoos, and aquariums also hire biology researchers.
 University professors carry out research as well as teach.

-People with a bachelor's degree in biology can get a job in biology research, but the jobs that involve more responsibility and offer more potential for career advancement require a master's degree or a PhD.
-Some students obtain a research job when they get their bachelor's degree in order to gain some experience (and money) and then go to graduate school later.
+People with a bachelor's degree in biology may be able to get a job in biology research, but the jobs that involve more responsibility and offer more potential for career advancement require a master's degree or a PhD.
+Some students work in a research lab when they get their bachelor's degree in order to gain some experience (and money) and then go to graduate school later.

 Wildlife Conservation or Management

 Conservationists work to protect endangered animal and plant populations.
-They try to solve conflicts between humans and wildlife and help people live in peace with their animal neighbors.
+They try to solve conflicts between humans and wildlife and help people live in peace with their animal neighbours.
 They also try to find solutions to problems of habitat destruction and fragmentation.
 Conservationists monitor the status and health of vulnerable animal or plant communities and attempt to stop the spread of disease through a population.
 Education of the public is a big part of a conservationist's job.

 Wildlife management is not the same as wildlife conservation.
 Managers are concerned about the health and status of wildlife populations, but they also look at issues of animal overcrowding, interference with human activities, and human use of animals.
 They try to balance the needs of animals with the needs of humans.